Working Groups

 Working Group Objectives and Priorities: The working group is dedicated to:

-- Exploring and enhancing fairness in transportation systems and
+- Exploring and enhancing accessibility in transportation systems and

-- Addressing disparities in fairness and mobility across different communities.
+- Addressing disparities in accessibility and mobility across different communities.

 Working Group Chairs: Alexandra Murphy ([email protected])